jujhaar2409/crawl-updates/README.md

 # Crawl Updates

-A basic crawler written using nodejs, cheerio and axios which checks a particular website and sends a mail if there is any update to the state of the website.
+A basic crawler, written using nodejs, cheerio and axios which checks a particular website and sends a mail if there is any update to the state of the website.
 The previous state of the website is stored using node-persist.

 ## Automating